The Atherton Tablelands is a region about an hour south-west of Cairns in Tropical North Queensland.

 Hot Air Ballooning

-Hot Air Balloon Cairns operates flights daily, weather dependent, from the Atherton Tablelands, Cairns, Port Douglas and Palm Cove with door to door transfers included in your hot air ballooning ticket.
+You can get your ticket here for your hot air balloon flight in Cairns.
+IT operates flights daily, weather dependent, from the Atherton Tablelands, Cairns, Port Douglas and Palm Cove with door to door transfers included in your hot air ballooning ticket.

 Tips from our readers